amittal91/DevOps-Project-SpecialMilestone/README.md

 ![](https://cloud.githubusercontent.com/assets/9260911/11605617/ba8124dc-9ad2-11e5-9ec6-37354ae3da91.png)

 We have created five Digital Ocean Droplets that would act as different Production servers.
+Our application will be deployed to five servers.
 We have created different droplets for Proxy Server and Global Redis Store as well.
+The Proxy server will route requests by fetching status of production servers from the global redis store.

 ## Tasks